-Most people have a limited understanding of the positive results that can be achieved in a professionally controlled hypnosis sessions.
+Most people have a limited understanding of the positive results that can be achieved in a professionally controlled hypnosis session.
 We would like to dispel some of the myths and answer some of the most frequently asked questions.

 Is it guaranteed?

 If you need a guarantee you are not ready to quit.
-Over the block of 3 sessions you are working with the practitioner, the practitioner is not doing this FOR you.
+Over the block of 3 sessions, you are working with the practitioner, the practitioner is not doing this FOR you.
 You need to make the decision and the commitment for this to be the time for a change in your life.